vinny380/StealthGridRL/README.md

 ## Overview

+Environment created for the students of the Reinforcement Learning course (CISC 474) of Winter 2025 at Queen's University, taught by Prof. Sidney Givigi.
+As their course project, students must train an agent in the environment, modifying the observation space and doing reward shaping to achieve the best results possible.

+## Installation

+To install the environment, simply run:

+```bash
+pip install -e coverage-gridworld
+```

+## Rules

 The goal of the Agent (Grey circle) is to explore all available cells within the map as quickly as possible without being seen by enemies.

 Black cells have not yet been explored and White cells already have.
-While moving, the Agent should not move towards a Wall (Brown) or an Enemy (Green), otherwise it will get stunned (Yellow) and be unable to move for 1 round (step).
+While moving, the Agent should navigate through Walls (Brown) and Enemies (Green).

 Also, the Enemies are on the lookout for the agent, constantly surveilling their surrounding area (Red/Light Red).
 All Enemies have a fixed range that they can observe, and they keep rotating counter-clockwise at every step.
 If the Agent is seen by an Enemy, the mission fails.

-## Installation

-To install the environment, simply run

-```bash
-pip install -e coverage-gridworld
-```

 ## Map modes